 • be able to overcome difficulties and setbacks

 At Woodfield Primary School we have two ‘lead’ licenced Thrive Practitioners as well as all staff being specifically Thrive trained in order to support with the delivery of the Thrive programme.
 We have established a purpose built ‘Thrive room’.
 This well thought out space provides a safe and enabling environment for children to access the resources they may need in order to complete their Thrive action plan(s) alongside a key adult.
-We do hope that you will wish your child to benefit from this valuable resource, but please feel free to contact Miss Fallon or Miss Keyworth, the schools Thrive practitioners, if you have any queries.
+We do hope that you will wish your child to benefit from this valuable resource, but please feel free to contact Miss Fallon, the school’s Thrive practitioner, if you have any queries.